 In April 2014, she was awarded the Antonio Cassese Initiative Prize for her paper 'The Paradox of Dissent: Judicial Dissent and the Project of International Criminal Justice'.

 Hemi has a diverse range of teaching interests.
-She currently teaches Trusts, Tort and International Criminal Law on the Undergraduate Programme, and Principles of Public International Law on the LLM.
+She currently or has recently taught Trusts, Tort and International Criminal Law on the Undergraduate Programme, and Principles of Public International Law on the LLM.

-Hemi teaches Trusts, Tort and International Criminal Law on the Undergraduate Programme.
-She is module convenor of Foundations of International Criminal Law and Advanced Issues in International… read more
+Hemi is module convenor of Foundations of International Criminal Law and lectures in Semester in Foundations of Tort.